AcroCharge/on-boarding/README.md

 # Welcome aboard to AcroCharge!

-Here you can fund all you need to know in order for a more comfort onboard process (tech wise)
+Here you can find all you need to know in order for a more comfortable onboard process (tech-wise)

-we sure some staff here you know, but it's here for a referents guid
+we sure some staff here you know, but it's here for a references guide

 ## Code
 here you will find all you need - code related
 ### General